-Gabrielle was born in South Florida in 1995 and as a teenager moved to Los Angeles to attend the Colburn Young Artists Academy.
-She holds a B.M. and M.M. from The Juilliard School, where she was accepted on both piano and violin and also enrolled in the Accelerated Bachelors/Masters Program, and is currently a candidate for the Doctorate of Musical Arts degree at the City University of New York's Graduate Center.
+Gabrielle was born in South Florida and as a teenager moved to Los Angeles to attend the Colburn Young Artists Academy.
+She holds a B.M. and M.M. from The Juilliard School, where she was accepted on both piano and violin and also enrolled in the Accelerated Bachelors/Masters Program; she is currently a candidate for the Doctorate of Musical Arts degree at the City University of New York's Graduate Center and serves as adjunct professor at Baruch College.
 She currently studies with Richard Goode and Jerome Lowenthal on piano and Lewis Kaplan on violin.

-Gabrielle has performed as a piano and violin soloist with orchestras in the US, Spain, Italy, and Taiwan, and has been a laureate of numerous competitions in Denmark, England, Korea, Germany, Italy, Spain, Taiwan, and the US.
+Gabrielle is a recipient of the Center for Musical Excellence's 2018 International Performing Arts Grant and is currently on their artists roster.
+She has performed as a piano and violin soloist with orchestras in the US, Spain, Italy, and Taiwan, and has been a laureate of numerous competitions in Denmark, England, Korea, Germany, Italy, Spain, Taiwan, and the US.
 Of particular note were prizes at the Yamaha International Senior Piano Competition, the Schimmel International Piano Competition, the Chopin Foundation Scholarship in two consecutive years, the Ettlingen International Competition for Young Pianists, the National Composition Competition by the National Federation of Music Clubs, the Manchester International Piano Concerto Competition, the American Prize, the Korea International Competition for Young Pianists, and the Concorso Internazionale per Pianoforte e Orchestra Citta Di Cantu.
 She has played in masterclasses for pianists Martha Argerich, Lang Lang, and Murray Perahia, and violinists Robert McDuffie and Elmar Oliveira; she has also studied with pianists Jeremy Denk, Leon Fleisher, and Jean-Yves Thibaudet and violinist Sylvia Rosenberg as well as chamber music with pianist Emanuel Ax and cellist Timothy Eddy.
 Gabrielle was a solo piano fellow at the 2016 Music Academy of the West, where she also served in its MERIT (Music Education Reinforces Intellect and Talent) program as a teacher, coach, and mentor.
 She has attended the Aspen Music Festival as a pianist and violinist, latter as a two-year fellowship student receiving the National Federation of Music Clubs Summer Music Center Award, and has also attended the Sarasota Music Festival, Pianosummer at New Paltz, Pianofest in the Hamptons, Music Mountain Chamber Music Masterclasses, European American Musical Alliance’s Nadia Boulanger Institute, and Colburn Music Academy Piano Festival, among others.

-At Juilliard, Gabrielle was a Teaching Assistant and Teaching Fellow, responsible for piano literature and secondary piano classes.
+Gabrielle is an adjunct professor at the Weissman School of Arts and Sciences at Baruch College, and at Juilliard she was a Teaching Assistant and Teaching Fellow, responsible for piano literature and secondary piano classes.
 Her teaching career began with her community engagement activities at Colburn, teaching as part of a collaboration between the Academy and Para Los Niños, offering underserved elementary school students lessons at Colburn.
 In New York, she visited the Opportunity Music Project, which offers free private music lessons and instruments for children, to give workshops as part of a student-led music and dance collaboration group.
 In 2016, while she was at the Music Academy of the West, she took part in the MERIT program as a teacher, mentor, and chamber coach, holding daily coachings and giving masterclasses to community music students.
 Currently, she has a private studio in New York, teaching both piano and violin to students of all ages and skill levels.

 Gabrielle is an avid proponent of new music and contemporary collaborations.
 At the Aspen Music Festival and School, she worked with ballet dancers on a production of Prokofiev’s Romeo and Juliet featuring an on-stage orchestra as well as a semi-staged production of Shostakovich’s Hamlet and Puccini’s La Bohème.
 At Juilliard, she was part of a student-produced music and dance production by the group NOVA.
 While at the Next Festival of Emerging Artists, a summer workshop with residencies in Music Mountain, Connecticut and New York, she premiered works by student composers at Juilliard, the Curtis Institute, and the Yale School of Music, and also took part in an improvisation workshop with composers and dancers, culminating in a public workshop featuring both finished pieces and live improvisation.
-Gabrielle also performs with Juilliard’s new music ensemble, AXIOM, and frequently programs music by living female composers as well as music with electronic elements in her repertoire.
+Gabrielle is currently a member of Miami-based chamber orchestra Nu Deco and New York-based collective SPEAKmusic, and at Juilliard was part of contemporary music ensemble AXIOM.
+She frequently programs music by living female composers as well as music with electronic elements in her repertoire.